barnabym/nfttimeline/README.md

 This website is focused on NFTs evolution and first uses of NFTs in relation to Art and Music.
 So I'm not going to  mentioning crypto art pioneers like @cryptograffiti, @coin_artist and others unless linked to novel or first time NFT use.
 The information is evolving and there maybe mistakes as I'm still working on it.

+Still working on finding:

+(first gif NFT by platform?)
+(first video NFT minted by platform ?)
+(first 3d file format support by platform ?)
+(first Poetry as NFT by platform?)

 # 2012

 Colored coins - https://medium.com/@Andrew.Steinwold/the-history-of-non-fungible-tokens-nfts-f362ca57ae10